diegomacario/Super-Sunshine/README.md

 If you are interested in learning more about computer graphics, I recommend you get started in the following places:

 - [CSE167x](https://www.edx.org/course/computer-graphics-uc-san-diegox-cse167x-2): This EDX course is taught by Ravi Ramamoorthi.
-It covers the basic linear algebra concepts you need to understand graphics, as well as the derivations of many fundamental equations.
+It covers the basic linear algebra concepts you need to understand computer graphics, as well as the derivations of many fundamental equations.
 It uses OpenGl to illustrate the concepts discussed in the lectures, and the final project consists of building what this readme describes!
 - [Learn OpenGL](https://learnopengl.com/): This site is maintained by Joey de Vries.
 It teaches computer graphics with OpenGl.
 It is full of excellent examples and diagrams!
 - [Scratch a Pixel](https://www.scratchapixel.com/): This site is similar to the previous one, and it has a section that covers the basics of ray-tracing!
 - [Real-Time Rendering](http://www.realtimerendering.com/): This book, written by Tomas Akenine-Möller, Eric Haines and Naty Hoffman, is absolutely invaluable.
 It compiles hundreds of sources and presents them with brilliant clarity.
 It truly astonishes with its scope.